joshuacoles/University-Notes/PSkills • Coursework 2/Development.md

 ## Development

-Development of the model was done in 2 phases.
-First a prototype was written in Rust, a new language similar to C, which however much more expressive.
-This was done to help map out the program without having to directly concern ourselves with the
+Development of the model was done in 3 phases.
+First a prototype was written in Rust, a new language similar to C, which however much more expressive and developer friendly.
+This was done to help map out the program without having to directly concern ourselves with C's more primitive program and memory model.
+This step will not be discussed much as while it was exceptionally useful in designing the program, it is not in the scope of the Coursework itself.

+In the second stage this Rust code was translated into C and additional features were added on as their need became apparent.

+Finally the program was subjected to both

 C is a low level language not optimised for development experience, instead for translation to machine code, hence it is often difficult to *"think"* in C, as one often has to devote a large portion of one's attention to making the computer happy.
 Except of course it does not *say* when it is unhappy, until you attempt to run the code and you either crash, or get nonsensical results.